ThePrimeagen/dev-prod-2/lessons/02-your-env/B-ansible.md

 ---

 ## Ansible
-Now a long running way i have been using to manage my dotfiles have been exclusively through ansible.
+Now a long running way I have been using to manage my dotfiles have been exclusively through ansible.
 There are several pluses to managing through ansible and there are some negatives